rajeesing/cdc/README.md

 # Solution
 **Debezium** is open source distributed platform to capture changes on your database.
 Debezium supports many relational and non-relational databases.
-It can report any big data storage systems, like Azure SQL, Big data etc. There are following supported database list which works with Debezium are:
+It can report any big data storage systems, like Azure SQL, Big data etc. The good thing with Change Data Capture is that you have data available at real time; now we need to make it feasible to consume the data in real time.

+There are following supported database list which works with Debezium are:
 1. MySQL
 2. SQL Server
 3. Oracle DB